Loading

 What is a cyber resilience framework?

-A cyber resilient security framework informs a security posture that supports the continuous delivery of intended outcomes when unfavorable cyber events happen.
+A robust cyber resilience framework informs a security posture that supports the continuous delivery of intended outcomes when unfavorable cyber events happen.
 A cyber resilience framework will include:

 • User/application authentication